I have been demoted, is this an unfair dismissal?

 The ordinary meaning of the word “demote” is “to reduce to a lower grade or class (opposed to promote)”.
 Having regard to the context and purpose of s 386(2)(c), Deputy President Saunders considered that this ordinary meaning of “demote” is the legal meaning of the word in s 386 of the FW Act.

-In James v NSW Trains, following an investigation into allegations of misconduct, NSW Trains took disciplinary action against Mr James, a Shift Manager who has been employed by NSW Trains and its predecessors for over 30 years, by reducing his grade from Rail Classification (RC) 6 Level E to RC6 Level A and his gross pay from $141,442 to $127,569.
+In James v NSW Trains, following an investigation into allegations of misconduct, NSW Trains took disciplinary action against Mr James.
+He was a Shift Manager who has been employed by NSW Trains and its predecessors for over 30 years, by reducing his grade from Rail Classification (RC) 6 Level E to RC6 Level A. Further reduced his gross pay from $141,442 to $127,569.
 NSW Trains thereby demoted Mr James.
 Although Mr James does not agree with the unilateral decision by NSW Trains to reduce his grade and pay, he remains employed by NSW Trains in the position of Shift Manager.
 Neither his duties nor his location of work has changed.
 The employment relationship is ongoing.

 Disciplinary action such as demotion